coder/terraform-provider-coderd/docs/data-sources/template.md

 - `display_name` (String) Display name of the template.
 - `failure_ttl_ms` (Number) Automatic cleanup TTL for failed workspace builds.
 - `icon` (String) URL of the template's icon.
-- `require_active_version` (Boolean) Whether workspaces created from the template must be up-to-datae on the latest active version.
+- `require_active_version` (Boolean) Whether workspaces created from the template must be up-to-date on the latest active version.
 - `time_til_dormant_autodelete_ms` (Number) Duration of inactivity after the workspace becomes dormant before a workspace is automatically deleted.
 - `time_til_dormant_ms` (Number) Duration of inactivity before a workspace is considered dormant.
 - `updated_at` (Number) Unix timestamp of when the template was last updated.